cubicool/cairou/README.md

 While Cairocks does include an example build system using CMake, you are welcome to include the source wholesale into your own projects.
-Additionally, I have included a robust Python extension module demonstrating cairocks' usage.
+Additionally, I have provided an example Python extension module demonstrating cairocks' usage when paired with the fantastic cairocffi project.

 Enjoy!
 AND PLEASE, contribute your own little tidbits of useful stuff!